 Building your website may seem like a big task, but it’s only the tip of the iceberg.
 All websites need to be maintained, updated and monitored for your security and that of your customers.

 WordPress is constantly being updated as are individual themes and plugins.
-It’s really important to preform these updates in a timely manner to prevent your site being hacked.
+It’s really important to perform these updates in a timely manner to prevent your site being hacked.
 You can update them yourself or your web manager may do it for you.

 On the other hand, any updates to your Wix website will be done in the background and automatically deployed to all of your websites, so you only have to worry about updating your content.